Chrystia Freeland: Minister of Foreign Affairs (2017–2019)

 In a Cabinet shuffle on January 10, 2017, Freeland was appointed minister of foreign affairs, replacing Stéphane Dion as the head of Trudeau's foreign policy.
 With National Defence Minister Harjit Sajjan, Freeland announced Canada's military training mission in Ukraine would be extended until March 2019, maintaining the 200 soldiers previously mandated by the Harper government.

 That August, she instructed her department and officials to "energetically" review reports of Canadian-made Terradyne military vehicles being used against civilians in Shia-populated city of Al-Awamiyah by Saudi Arabian security forces.
-The government briefly suspended Terradyne's export permits to Saudi Arabia before reinstating them; a Canadian investigation stated that it "found no conclusive evidence that Canadian-made vehicles were used in human rights violations."
+The government briefly suspended Terradyne's export permits to Saudi Arabia before reinstating them; a Canadian investigation stated that it "found no conclusive evidence that Canadian-made vehicles were used in human rights violations".
 This conclusion was challenged by human rights groups such as Project Ploughshares for not considering the risk of human rights abuses.
-Freeland sponsored bill C-47, which allowed Canada to join the Arms Trade Treaty in 2019.
+Freeland sponsored Bill C-47, which allowed Canada to join the Arms Trade Treaty in 2019.

 Freeland condemned the persecution of Rohingya Muslims in Myanmar.
-She said the violence against the Rohingya "looks a lot like ethnic cleansing and that is not acceptable."
+She said the violence against the Rohingya "looks a lot like ethnic cleansing and that is not acceptable".
 Freeland issued a statement via Twitter on August 2, 2018, expressing Canada's concern over the arrest of Samar Badawi, a human rights activist and sister of imprisoned Saudi blogger Raif Badawi.
 She advocated their release.
 In response to Canada's criticism, Saudi Arabia expelled Canada's ambassador, and froze trade with Canada.
 Freeland asked for help from allies including Germany, Sweden, the United Arab Emirates and the United Kingdom.

-In September 2018, Freeland raised the issue of Xinjiang re-education camps and human rights abuses against the Uyghur Muslim minority in a meeting with Chinese Foreign Minister Wang Yi.
+In September 2018, Freeland raised the issue of Xinjiang internment camps and human rights abuses against the Uyghurs in a meeting with Chinese Foreign Minister Wang Yi.

 In January 2019, at the request of the Office of the United Nations High Commissioner for Refugees, Canada granted asylum to 18-year-old Saudi teenager Rahaf Mohammed, who was fleeing her abusive family in Kuwait; Freeland personally greeted Mohammed at Toronto Pearson International Airport.

-Freeland condemned Venezuelan president Nicolás Maduro, who had "seized power through fraudulent and anti-democratic elections."

-On April 18, 2019, she was ranked 37th among the world's leading leaders in Fortune Magazines annual list.

-Freeland voiced support for the 2019–20 Hong Kong protests.
+Freeland condemned Venezuelan president Nicolás Maduro, who had "seized power through fraudulent and anti-democratic elections".
+Freeland joined the World Economic Forum's board of trustees in 2019.
+Later that year she was ranked 37th among the World's 50 Greatest Leaders in Fortune magazine's annual list.
+Freeland voiced support for the 2019–2020 Hong Kong protests.
 In October 2019, Freeland condemned the unilateral Turkish invasion of the Kurdish areas in Syria.